Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Increase access to problem-solving

-In anxiety therapy, that space is often what allows regulation to happen.
+In therapy, that “space” is often where regulation begins.

-If you struggle with overthinking, looping thoughts, or replaying conversations, this technique is especially useful.
+If you struggle with overthinking, replaying conversations, or getting stuck in mental loops, this tool can be especially helpful.

 Instead of: